bcgov/castor/documentation/castor_quick_start_tutorial.md

 used by castor.

 Below we provide an example of the code chunk you can use to run the script, with annotations that describe each parameter.
+Instead of copying code its best navigate to the castor/R/scenarios/tutorial folder and run the dataCastor_tutorial.Rmd.
 Below we will describe the key parameters need to run *dataCastor* for building a castordb.

 ``` r
 # R Packages need to run the script